Capacity And Fallback

 - debugging "why did Crabbox pick this instance type?";

-Crabbox cares about capacity in three ways:
+Crabbox treats capacity in three layers:

 #Classes

-Class names are provider-agnostic intent labels:
+Class names are provider-neutral intent labels:

 standard typical CI lane

-fast ~2x more cores than standard for parallel-friendly suites
+fast more cores for parallel-friendly suites

 large memory-heavy or many-process workloads

-beast maximum capacity within the provider's burstable family
+beast maximum capacity within the provider's family

 #When Class Fallback Triggers